262 Have You Heard the Almighty Sighing?

 many numb humans who don’t know why they were made.

-see how shameless they seem, feel their helplessness,
+He sees how shameless they seem, feels their helplessness,

-Man rejects His care, shuns His watching, goes their way.
+Man rejects His care, His watching, goes their way.

-They’d rather fully taste the bitter deep sea with the foe.
+They’d rather taste the bitter sea with the foe.

-God’s sighing can’t be heard, His hands won’t now touch man.
+God’s sigh can’t be heard, His hands now won’t touch man.

-He then grows tired, weary and stops His work.
+He then grows weary and stops His work.

-People can’t see these changes, His coming, going,
+They can’t see these changes, His coming and going,